tenseoverflow/circumpunct/README.md

 ## Criterion
 - Anyone who is creative and puts God first will be added
 - Have your own domain name, no *github.io* subdomains
+- You must own the site, or get permission from the owner

 ### Help
 - Anyone in the ring can be a collaborator of this repo